 Space and Blues: The Visual Rhythm of Ming Cheng’s Exhibition Design

 Jazz is a music of presence.
 It lives in the moment of its creation, in the breath that precedes a phrase, in the energy exchanged between performers who listen as closely as they play.
 It is music that thrives in openness and responsiveness.
-Yet, the stories told about jazz have not always reflected that same openness.
+However, the stories told about jazz have not always reflected that same openness.
 Many of the women who shaped this music at crucial moments have often been included in history only as side notes, background voices, or exceptional anomalies.
 This exhibition brings them back into the center.
 It acknowledges that their work did not sit alongside jazz.
 It formed jazz.

-This led to a visual identity built around the spacing, rhythm, and pacing of text.
+This approach led to a visual identity built around the spacing, rhythm, and pacing of text.
 Instead of treating typography as static messaging, the design considers typography as performance.
 The shape of a word on a page can slow the reader or let them glide.
 A line break can mimic the intake of breath before a vocal riff.
-Vertical arrangements suggest the height of a phrase rising, while generous margins give space for interpretation.
+Vertical arrangements suggest the height of a phrase rising, while generous margins give space for interpretations.
 The viewer is not rushed.
 The design allows them to arrive at meaning gradually, in their own time.
 The slower the reading, the more presence the viewer brings.

 Color plays an equally intentional role.
-The palette draws from photographic archives that show rehearsal rooms, club environments, and after-hours spaces where musicians gathered away from the spotlight.
-In the final stages of developing the exhibition palette, I chose a blue with a measured level of saturation.
-Blue has long been associated with jazz, not as a symbol but as an emotional register.
-The term “blue notes” speaks to the bending of pitch, the slight shift from expected tone that brings intimacy and vulnerability to the music.
-The color suggests memory, reflection, and interior life.
-It allows space for the viewer to feel rather than to be instructed.
+The palette draws from photographic archives depicting rehearsal rooms, club interiors, and after-hours spaces where musicians gathered away from the spotlight.
+The final palette includes a measured blue with restrained saturation.
+In the context of jazz, blue has long functioned not as a symbol but as an emotional register.
+The term “blue notes” refers to the subtle bending of pitch, a shift from the expected tone that conveys intimacy and vulnerability.
+Within the exhibition, the color carries associations of memory and reflection, encouraging a slower, more contemplative form of looking.
+Through the visual system, blue becomes an environment that holds the work of these artists with respect.

 The artists highlighted in this exhibition each carried a world of influence.
 Billie Holiday changed the emotional vocabulary of singing.
 Mary Lou Williams shaped generations of musicians through composition, mentorship, and arrangement.
 Melba Liston developed horn arrangements that remain foundational to jazz orchestration.
 Ella Fitzgerald created a standard of vocal clarity and improvisation that remains unmatched.
 Betty Carter redefined the dynamics of phrasing and breath.
 Toshiko Akiyoshi built an entire orchestra around a personal vision that expanded the identity of jazz beyond national borders.
 These women did not simply participate.
 They created directions.

-Yet their stories also contain realities of exclusion, restricted opportunity, and the need to sustain artistic conviction in environments that did not always welcome them.
+Their stories also contain realities of exclusion, restricted opportunity, and the need to sustain artistic conviction in environments that did not always welcome them.
 Part of designing this exhibition meant acknowledging these complexities while not reducing these women to struggle narratives.
 The design honors their musicianship, leadership, intellectual rigor, and cultural influence.
 Their resilience is understood through their work, not imposed as a summary of their identities.

-I believe that design in this context becomes an act of cultural care.
+Design in this context becomes an act of cultural care.
 It supports visibility without imposing narrative.
 It allows history to breathe.
 It provides room for the viewer to realize something for themselves.
 When visitors say the names of these women out loud in conversation, when they recall a lyric or a phrase, when they go home and look up a recording they had never heard before, the exhibition is continuing to do its work.

 Jazz is not finished.
 It is still being made, reinterpreted, and lived.
-These women are not figures of the past.
+The musicians are not figures of the past.
 They remain active through influence, transmission, memory, and sound.
-Their rhythm continues in musicians who learn from them, in listeners who find resonance in their voices, and in cultural spaces that honor their presence.
+Their rhythm continues in females who learn from them, in listeners who find resonance in their voices, and in cultural spaces that honor their presence.
+This exhibition is one way of making sure that their rhythm continues to be heard.
+It invites the visitor to slow down, to look closely, to listen with intention.
+It brings forward what has always been there.

 Arts in one place.